jmacthefatcat/cook-book/recipes/_mains/black-bean-patty.md

 title: Black Bean Patties
 picture: black-bean-patty
 ingredients:
-- 1 can of black beans
+- 1 can black beans
-- 1/4 cup quinoa
-- 1/2 cup water
-- 1/2 cup bread crumbs
+- 1/2 red onion, diced
-- 1/4 cup minced bell pepper
+- 1/2 bell pepper, diced
-- 2 tbsps minced onion
-- 1 large garlic clove, minced
-- 1 1/2 tsps cumin
+- 1 tbsp beef/potato spice mix
-- 1/2 tsp salt
-- 1 tsp hot sauce
+- 1 tbsp corn starch
-- 1 egg
+- bread crumbs
-- 3 tbsps oil
 steps:
-- Cook Quinoa
-- Mash up beans
-- Mix everything together
-- Form Patties
-- Cook in oil in skillet
+- Drain can of beans and rinse.
+Set half aside, set the other half in a big bowl.
+- Add all other ingredients into the bean bowl and blend until smooth.
+- Add in the rest of the black beans and slightly pulse until you have desire texture.
+- Add in bread crumbs, roughly 1/4 cup at a time until mixture becomes tighter and can hold shape.
+- Either cook in a shallow fry being very careful with the patties, or cook in oven at 350F for 10 mins.
 - Eat
 ---

-Potato/beef spice works well too.
+Changed recipe out for simplier one